Pizza With Zucchini, Feta, Lemon, and Garlic Recipe

 5. Preheat broiler to high.
 Spread 1/4 of mozzarella over pizza, followed by a few lemon rings, 1/4 of zucchini, 1/4 of feta, and 1/4 of thinly sliced garlic.
 Sprinkle lightly with salt and drizzle with 1 tablespoon olive oil.

 6. Transfer pizza to hot stone or steel and broil, rotating regularly for even cooking, until edges are puffed and lightly charred and bottom is crisp, 3 to 6 minutes total.
 Retrieve pizza with a metal peel and transfer to a cutting board.
 Allow to rest 1 minute.
-Meanwhile, switch oven back to 550°F to reheat stone for remaining pizzas.
+Meanwhile, switch oven back to 500 or 550°F to reheat stone for remaining pizzas.

 7. Sprinkle with scallions, slice, and serve immediately.